 Kriz wrote: “we remember 244 homeless people who died waiting on all of us to figure out an effective public policy approach for the poor, sick and vulnerable.”

-Kriz’ editorial motivated Federal Judge David O. Carter to declare a public emergency.
+Kriz’ piece motivated Federal Judge David O. Carter to declare a public emergency.

-“When a federal judge (overseeing an ongoing homelessness civil rights case against anti-camping ordinances) saw that editorial, Santana said, it touched him in a personal way, in a way that nothing else did.”
+“When a federal judge (overseeing an ongoing homelessness civil rights case against anti-camping ordinances) saw that piece, Santana said, it touched him in a personal way, in a way that nothing else did.”